platformsh/platformsh-docs/sites/friday/src/glossary/_index.md

 It provides the cryptographic "S" in HTTPS.
 It's often still referred to as SSL even though it has mostly replaced SSL for online encrypted connections.

+## Trial

+When you create your first organization on Upsun, you are also activating your trial for that organization.
+This trial grants you a certain amount of time and resources to try out the Upsun platform, and comes with the following restrictions:

+1. A trial lasts for **5 days**, which starts automatically from creating your first organization.
+1. A trial allows for **one (1)** active [project](#project) at a time.
+1. For a trial project, the trial allows for **two (2)** [active environments](#active-environment).
+1. At the organization level, there is a limit on the amount of [resources available to your project](/manage-resources):

+    - 4.5 CPU
+    - 12 GB RAM
+    - 20 GB storage

+If your trial ends before adding payment details, there are additional things to keep in mind:

+- When a trial expires, both the organization and the project are suspended.
+- Projects where no code has been pushed are deleted **1 day** after a trial expires.
+- Projects where code _has_ been pushed are deleted **5 days** after the trial expires.
+- Even with the trial expiration, organizations and user accounts are preserved, [rather than deleted](/learn/overview/get-support#delete-your-account).